 SEC Rule 605 of Regulation NMS requires market centers that trade National Market System (“NMS”) securities to make available to the public monthly electronic reports that include uniform statistical measures of execution quality.
 The SEC requires that the disclosure of a market center’s order execution information be made available free and readily accessible to the public via a web site.
 Information regarding GTS’s most recent monthly SEC Rule 605 quality of executions information is available at this link.

 GTS provides disclosures to its clients regarding receipt of payment for order flow considerations for determining where to route client orders.
 “Payment for order flow” refers to payments between broker-dealers and market centers for order direction.
 This term does not refer to fees paid by GTS clients.

 In efforts to seek best execution, GTS may route client and principal orders to national securities exchanges, dark pools and alternative trading systems (“ATSs”) which may include other broker-dealers (venues or market centers).
-Based upon the fee schedules of those venues, certain market centers may offer credits/rebates on a per share basis for orders that provide liquidity to their books, and assess charges/fees for orders that take liquidity from their books (i.e., the maker/taker model).
+Based upon the fee schedules of those venues, certain market centers may offer credits/rebates on a per share basis for orders that provide/take liquidity to/from their books, or assess charges/fees for orders that provide/take liquidity to/from their books (i.e., the maker/taker model).

 In some cases, it is possible that the credits/rebates offered to GTS by a market center may exceed the charges/fees assessed over a period; such cases constitute payment for order flow.

 GTS makes a market in numerous securities, including, without limitation, those listed on NYSE, NASDAQ, BATS Exchanges, and ARCA.
 GTS may internalize non-directed client orders in securities in which it makes a market.
 In these instances, GTS could incur profits or losses by trading as principal with these internalized BD client orders.